METALS-Copper eyes 4th week of gains on tighter supply

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SINGAPORE, July 11 London copper edged lower on Friday, but the market was on track for a fourth consecutive week of gains with tightening global supplies and economic optimism driving prices higher.
+SINGAPORE, July 11 London copper steadied on Friday and was on track for a fourth consecutive week of gains on Friday with tightening global supplies and economic optimism driving prices higher.

-Prices were up marginally for the week, their fourth weekly gain in a row, which would be the longest winning streak since December 2012.
+* Three-month copper on the London Metal Exchange eased 0.1 percent to $7,155 a tonne by 0120 GMT.
+Copper on Tuesday hit its highest in 4-1/2 months at $7,212 and was up marginally for the week, its fourth weekly gain, which would be its longest winning streak since December 2012.

-"But we are now seeing signs of seasonal slowing down in key metals consuming sectors.
-The market might take a breather for a while," Shaw added

-LME copper has risen 7.5 percent so far over four weeks, the biggest since September 2012, while zinc has added more than 9 percent in the same period, the most since December 2013.

-Copper inventory levels in LME-registered warehouses, at 158,100 tonnes, are at their lowest in nearly six years, having steadily dropped in the last 12 months.
+* Copper inventory levels in LME-registered warehouses, at 158,100 tonnes, are at their lowest in nearly six years, having steadily fallen in the last 12 months.
 MCU-STOCKS

 PRICES